DominikN/docs_new/docs/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 // If you want to use your own sensor:
 // static const ImuType imu_type = NO_IMU;

+// Uncomment one of these lines, accordingly version of your device uint32_t baudrate = 500000; // for ROSbot 2.0
+// uint32_t baudrate = 230400; // for ROSbot 2.0 PRO

 ros::NodeHandle nh;
 sensor_msgs::BatteryState battery;
 ros::Publisher *battery_pub;